Imagine a dangerous road curve. Do you blame the drivers and call it a day? After all, not everyone crashes over the edge or into oncoming traffic.

 Someone really didn’t think this design through.

 Update: There are some replies at Wandering Shop from people who’ve worn or used these.
-Apparently there’s another variation with a built-in flash.
+Apparently there’s another variation with a built-in flask.

 GPS navigation options we need: